MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 # Share button flows from your mobile app

 You can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
-When you share a button flow, the person or group with whom you share can trigger and run your flow, the same way they run their own flows.
+When you share a button, the person or group with whom you share can trigger and run your flow, the same way they run their own flows.
 You can stop sharing your flows at any time.
-You manage all button flow sharing activities from the Microsoft Flow mobile app.
+You manage all button sharing activities from the Microsoft Flow mobile app.

-If someone has shared a button with you, and you want to learn how to use it, take a look at [these steps](share-buttons.md/#use-shared-buttons).

->[AZURE.NOTE]All shared buttons run using the *connections* that the button creator used to design the button.
-However, persons or groups with whom a button has been shared can neither access the credentials used in these *connections*, nor reuse these *connections* in any other flow.

-## What you need to share button flows
+>The screenshots used in this document were taken from an Android device.
+If you're using an iPhone, the images may appear differently but the functionality is the same.

+Follow [these steps](share-buttons.md/#use-shared-buttons) to use a button that someone shared with you.

+## Prerequisites

-To share button flows, you need:
+To share buttons, you need:

 - An account with access to [Microsoft Flow](https://flow.microsoft.com).
 - A flow to share.
 - A mobile device with the Microsoft Flow app installed.
 This app is available for [iOS](https://itunes.apple.com/app/microsoft-flow/id1094928825) and [Android](https://play.google.com/store/apps/details?id=com.microsoft.flow) devices.
 - A group or user within your organization with whom to share your button.

-## Share a button flow
+## Share a button

-Share a button from either the **Buttons** or **Flows** tab of the Microsoft Flow app.
+You can share a button from the **Buttons** tab of the Microsoft Flow mobile app.

-From the **Buttons** tab:

-1. Tap **...** next to the button flow you want to share.
+1. Tap **...** next to the button you want to share.

      ![share button](./media/share-buttons/share-button-flows-buttons-tab.png)

 1. Tap **Share as run-only**.

       ![share button](./media/share-buttons/share-button-flows-run-only.png)

-Optionally, from the **Flows** tab you can tap the flow you want to share, and then tap **Share as run-only**.

-After you've tapped **Share as run-only** from either the **Flows** or **Buttons** tab, follow these steps to share your button flow with another user or group:

 1. Tap **Invite others** from the **Button users** page.